Rosa and Eliana Martínez: Legal challenges to attend school

 In November 1986, Rosa Martínez sought to have Eliana admitted to Manhattan Exceptional Center, a special school operated by Hillsborough County Public Schools.
-With a tested IQ of 41, Eliana was classified as a trainably mentally handicapped child.
+With a tested IQ of 41, Eliana was classified as a trainable mentally handicapped child.
 The school district wanted Eliana taught at home out of fear she could transmit HIV to others.

-After exhausting the appeals process with the school district, Rosa Martínez filed a legal complaint on September 3, 1987 with the United States District Court for the Middle District of Florida.
-Judge Elizabeth A. Kovachevich ruled on August 8, 1988 that Eliana could attend the school if isolated by transparent partitions from other students until she was toilet trained and learned to stop sucking her fingers.
+After exhausting the appeals process with the school district, Rosa Martínez filed a legal complaint on September 3, 1987, with the United States District Court for the Middle District of Florida.
+Judge Elizabeth A. Kovachevich ruled on August 8, 1988, that Eliana could attend the school if isolated by transparent partitions from other students until she was toilet trained and learned to stop sucking her fingers.
 A notice of appeal was promptly filed and the school district constructed the isolation booth specified in the judge's decision.

 On August 25, Judge William Terrell Hodges ruled that Eliana should be tutored at home until the appeal could be heard by the United States Court of Appeals for the Eleventh Circuit.

 In December 1988, the Court of Appeals returned the case to Judge Kovachevich, upholding Eliana's right to be placed in the least restrictive environment unless evidence proved that she posed a significant risk to other children.
 Judge Kovachevich ruled that Eliana could sit at a desk in a classroom without isolation partitions and Eliana attended her first day of school on April 27, 1989.
 Eliana adjusted to attending school and only four of the 200 students at the school stopped attending.

 Death and aftermath

-Eliana Martínez died on November 27, 1989.
+Eliana Martínez died on November 27, 1989 in Tampa, Florida.
+She was buried at Myrtle Hill Memorial Park in Tampa, Florida.
 She has a panel on block 03098 of the NAMES Project AIDS Memorial Quilt.

 In March 1991, Rosa Martínez and husband Garth Button became legal guardians for two sisters born with AIDS whose mother had recently died.
 Following an investigation of allegations that Martínez withheld AIDS treatment from the girls, the Florida Department of Health and Rehabilitative Services removed them from the Martínez-Button household.
-The couple were cleared, but Rosa and her husband agreed the girls should remain with their foster parents and avoid further disruption of their lives.
+The couple were cleared, but Rosa and her husband agreed the girls should remain with their foster parents to avoid further disruption of their lives.

-Rosa Martínez died on August 18, 2022, at the age of 70.
+Rosa Martínez died on August 18, 2022, at the age of 70, and was buried beside Eliana.